CORS Filter

 The XDomainRequest object is specific to IE 8+, the other browsers extend the existing XMLHttpRequest.

-If you want your cross-domain web service to support as many browser types as possible set the content-type of all your responses to text/plain.
+If you want your cross-domain web service to support as many browsers as possible set the content-type of all your responses to text/plain.

 Content-Type: text/plain